 CARES Act Reporting

-Each eligible student was awarded $380 for Spring Term expenses to help offset the expense of internet access and electricity for the duration of spring term.
+Each eligible student was awarded $380 for Spring Term 2020, $260 for Summer Term 2020 and $200 for Winter Term 2021 to help offset the expense of internet access and electricity for the duration of the spring term.
 These funds were distributed in accordance with the contractual guidelines and the Department of Education:

 "… funds shall not be used for any purpose other than the direct payment of grants to students for their expenses related to the disruption of campus operations due to coronavirus…"

-The cost of these utility expenses were calculated based on local internet and electricity rates for a period of 3 months.
+The cost of these utility expenses was calculated based on local internet and electricity rates for a period of 3 months.

 Eligible students include: